adasomg/the-missing-clojure-intro/README.md

     Exit: Control+D or (exit) or (quit)
  Results: Stored in vars *1, *2, *3, an exception in *e

+;; you'll there's a lot more output when starting this repl ;; by default lein loads nREPL - a much more feature packed REPL ;; but for now we don't need to know much about this

 user=> (require 'main) ;; still works hello world nil

-user=> (require '[net.cgrand.enlive-html :as html]) ;; confirm that we have enlive on our classpath as per https://github.com/cgrand/enlive#quickstart-tutorial nil ; we do!
+;; confirm that we have enlive on our classpath as per https://github.com/cgrand/enlive#quickstart-tutorial user=> (require '[net.cgrand.enlive-html :as html]) nil ; we do!

 ```